 It’s calculated through the following formula:

-Fulfillment rate = The number of fulfilled orders / Total number of orders (including rejected, but excluding canceled orders)
+Fulfilment rate = The number of fulfiled orders / Total number of orders (including rejected, but excluding cancelled orders)

-If fulfillment rates are getting negative, it’s necessary to use more narrow metrics to identify the reasons: if there are concrete items, services or suppliers with the most frequent fulfillment failures.
+If fulfilment rates are getting negative, it’s necessary to use more narrow metrics to identify the reasons: if there are concrete items, services or suppliers with the most frequent fulfilment failures.

 Quantitative growth

-These metrics do not reflect the performance that is directly connected with the ecommerce marketplace store main goals, like conversion and purchasing, and are useful when you are actively embracing the new market category, or scaling your virtual shopping mall website concept.
+These metrics do not reflect the performance that is directly connected with the ecommerce marketplace store’s main goals, like conversion and purchasing and are useful when you are actively embracing the new market category, or scaling your virtual shopping mall website concept.

 Qualitative growth

-These KPIs help to see not only your Internet marketplace mall performance growth but give insights on what is influencing that growth.
-They are also applicable for the demand side.
+These KPIs help to see not only your Internet marketplace mall performance growth but also give insights on what is influencing that growth.
+They are also applicable to the demand side.

-• users concentration: number of sellers vs. the percentage of business they generate over a period of time; it is measured with whale curves metric.
+- users concentration: number of sellers vs. the percentage of the business they generate over a period; it is measured with whale curves metric.

 It helps to track the most successful seller’s percentage and to define which seller types, goods or services are your virtual marketplace store growth drivers.

-• cohort analysis: showcase the continued activity of a group of users acquired during a specific period of time, a week, month or a year ago.
+- cohort analysis: showcase the continued activity of a group of users acquired during a specific period, a week, month or a year ago.

 Without metrics that are based on cohorts, you can only track which channel is driving the most traffic.